 Visual filters are like automatic highlighters.
 If you activate a given visual filter, any word that meets the filter’s criteria will be highlighted.
 A helpful visual filter when you’re using two or more resources side by side is Corresponding Words.
 This filter highlights every occurrence of a word you click in your open panel.
 It’s a great tool for identifying repeated language in a passage.

-With the Corresponding Words visual filter active in linked resources, click a word and Logos will highlight every occurrence of that word in all of your linked panels. you’ll see highlighted every occurrence of that word in every linked panel.
+With the Corresponding Words visual filter active in all of your linked resources, click a word and Logos will highlight every occurrence of that word in those panels.
+You’ll see highlighted every occurrence of that word in every linked panel.

 To activate the Corresponding Words visual filter: